 “We believe the church should be known for its generosity,” said Tyler Gregory, Executive Pastor.
-“We want to carry hope, truth and light to a world that desperately needs it.
-The people of Eagle Brook are so generous.
-We couldn’t do this without them.”
+“We want to carry hope, truth and light to a world that desperately needs it.”

 “This is a blessing that will lift many young people out of homelessness,” said HOPE 4 Youth Director of Advancement Julie Orlando.
 “It will create a long-term solution for our charity and the young people we serve.”